 Recommended wall thicknesses for 3D printing

-Our printers can print quite thin in Multicolor, but that doesn’t mean that printing very fine walls is a good idea.
+Our printers can print quite thin in Multicolor, but that doesn’t mean that printing very fine walls are a good idea.
 During shipping and finishing, parts of your object with a thickness below 1.5 mm are likely to break.
 Again, we recommend that you add extra wall thickness: 5 mm will make your model more solid and safer to handle.

 For some materials (such as multicolor), long, heavy items that hang in midair might break off when they are designed too thinly.
 If your model includes some more fragile parts (like outstretched arms of a figurine), try to add support structures as part of the design.
 Don’t ignore gravity when designing your model.
 Instead, we recommend using bent arms or arms holding an item that touches the ground (e.g. a shovel).
 Find out more about this in our design guide for Multicolor.